phospodka/bunny-cannon/README.md

 ## Todo

 Items to do
-* add threads for higher throughput
 * tests
 * make installable
 * * better readme for message and formatter after that
 * replace deprecated imports
 * add properties file for configuration instead of all arguments
-* add speed throttling
+* add speed throttling / flow control for consistent rate of messaging